AllyTechEngineering/bme_i2c_bloc/README.md

 ### Step Three: Check the PWMs
 *******************************************************************************************************************
 These commands will check with pwm0 has been exported.
+If you do not see pwm0 then retrace you steps and try again.
 ```
 ls /sys/class/pwmchip0
 ```